 When you acquire a tax lien certificate, by law, you are now the first position lien holder of record.
 In essence what you did was pay the delinquent tax bill, and in return you received a Tax Lien Certificate.
-When the delinquent property taxes are paid, you receive all of your original investment back, plus the guaranteed high interest rate (16% or 18% or 36%).
+When the delinquent property taxes are paid, you receive all of your original investment back, plus the secured high interest rate.

 Each state has a redemption period, or grace period in which the delinquent property taxes must be paid.
 Redemption periods range from 6 months to 3 years depending on which county you’re investing in.

-If the delinquent property taxes are not paid within the redemption period, then the property will be taken through a judicial process (property tax foreclosure), and once this process is complete, the tax lien certificate investor will receive the deed to the property free and clear with no mortgage.
+If the delinquent property taxes are not paid within the redemption period, the lien holder may exercise his or her right to initiate the judicial process of property tax foreclosure.
+Once this process is complete, the tax lien certificate investor will receive the deed to the property free and clear with no mortgage.

 Property tax law clearly states that once this process is complete, "tax foreclosure will result in the loss of ownership of the property and all rights of all interested parties…" which gives you a free and clear deed to the property.

-When informed investors conduct proper due diligence, and acquire tax lien certificates on the right types of properties, there are only two outcomes: 1) the tax lien certificate redeems, and the investor receives all of their money back plus say 18%, or 24% or 36% interest, or 2) the tax lien certificate does not redeem, and the investor receives a free and clear deed to the property with no mortgage for literally pennies on the dollar.
+When informed investors conduct proper due diligence, and acquire tax lien certificates on the right types of properties, there are only two outcomes: 1) the tax lien certificate redeems, and the investor receives all of their money back plus the state-mandated rate of interest (8-36%), or 2) the tax lien certificate does not redeem, and the investor receives a free and clear deed to the property with no mortgage for literally pennies on the dollar.

 Are There Any Risks??